hliu47/DNA_variant_annotation_program/README.md

-# Simple variant annotation program
+# DNA variant annotation program

 This is a prototype of variant annotation tool, written in Python.